 2. Construction technologies.
-Examination of technical solutions for building enterprise applications as provided by Java and .NET.
+Examination of technical solutions for building enterprise applications using server-side frameworks.
 These include support for application structure and routing, user interfaces, business objects, relational mapping, messaging systems and interoperability.

 3. Design issues.
 A number of enterprise application design patterns will be reviewed within the context of technologies discussed in 2.
 Building distributed applications requires developers to know more than just technologies, they must also know and use design techniques suited to their development.
 Students will learn about reusable enterprise design patterns, and in particular those used for the development of distributed applications.

 4. Wider issues.
 Examination of current issues that are related to 2 and 3, e.g. scalability; approaches to testing and deployment; containers and the use of cloud computing.

 1. Group Project Tutorials.
 Students will be required to undertake a group project where materials taught in this and earlier modules will be applied to build a distributed application.
 Students will be required to choose, justify and follow an appropriate software development methodology.

 Tutorials will be undertaken throughout the project to set out the content of the project, and the terms on which it will be developed and assessed.
 Such tutorials will be undertaken where students are able to complete their project with the help and advice of teaching staff.

 2. Written Material.
 Various written material giving guidance on carrying out the project, assessment issues, and the project submission is provided by the Department.

 |Communication||Students will practice communication skills during the tutorials and group assignment.|